husainbahadur/tryhackme-presecurity-notes/README.md

 What you found?
 What you learned?
 # Module 1 - Introduction to Cyber Security
+Offensive Security: where you simulate a hacker's actions to find vulnerabilities in a system?
 ## Offensive Security Intro
-The objective was to hack a fake bank website in a legal and safe environment in a virtual machine.
-The goal  was to show you how an ethical hacker operates.
+The objective was to hack a fake bank website in a virtual machine.
+The goal  was to show how an ethical hacker operates.
+The tools
+I found

-"To outsmart a hacker, you need to think like one."
+I learned that the core of Offensive Security is that "To outsmart a hacker, you need to think like one." as it involves...
+- Breaking into Computer systems
+- exploiting software bugs

-This is the core of "Offensive Security."
-It involves breaking into computer systems, exploiting software bugs, and finding loopholes in applications to gain unauthorized access.
-The goal is to understand hacker tactics and enhance our system defences.
+- Finding loopholes in applications to gain unauthorised access Overall, the goal of Offensive Security is to  understand hacker tactics and enhance company’s system defences before real hackers do.

-Beginning Your Learning Journey

-In this TryHackMe room, you will be guided through hacking your first website in a legal and safe environment.
-The goal is to show you how an ethical hacker operates.

-Our labs can also be reverted to their initial state, so don't be afraid to break the machine.
-Experiment as much as you like, we got you covered!
 ## Defensive Security Intro

 ## Careers in Cyber